-It might seem that the myelin sheath would prevent conduction of a nerve impulse, and this would be true if the sheath were continuous.
+It might seem that the myelin sheath would prevent conduction of an impulse, and this would be true if the sheath were continuous.
 However, nodes of Ranvier between Schwann cells or oligodendrocytes interrupt the sheath (see fig. 10.3).
 At these nodes, the axon membrane has channels for sodium and potassium ions that open during a threshold depolarization.

 When a myelinated axon is stimulated to threshold, an action potential occurs at the trigger zone.
-This causes an electric current to flow away from the trigger zone through the cytoplasm of the axon.
-As this local current reaches the first node, it stimulates the membrane to its threshold level, and an action potential occurs there, sending an electric current to the next node.
-Consequently, in a nerve impulse traveling along a myelinated axon, action potentials occur only at the nodes.
-The action potentials appear to jump from node to node, so this type of impulse conduction is called saltatory conduction.
+This causes a bioelectric current to flow away from the trigger zone through the cytoplasm of the axon.
+As this local current reaches the first node, it stimulates the membrane to its threshold level, and an action potential occurs there, sending a bioelectric current to the next node.
+Consequently, as an impulse is conducted along a myelinated axon, action potentials occur only at the nodes.
+Because the action potentials appear to jump from node to node, this type of impulse conduction is called saltatory conduction.
 Conduction on myelinated axons is many times faster than conduction on unmyelinated axons (fig. 10.19).